rajdyp/my-study-deck/python/basic_exercises.md

      - Merge dictionary with any other dictionary
      - Update student age to 18
      - Delete grades
+     - List all keys
+     - List all values
      - Iterate and print all keys
      - Iterate and print all values
      - Iterate and print both keys value pairs